GerritCodeReview/homepage/pages/design-docs/attention-set/use-cases.md

     taking action.
 *   As an owner or co-author I want to make sure that my reviews are making good progress.
 When I am in doubt about that, I want to know if and when my reviewers are going to review my change.
-*   As a user I want to be notified by email if (and often only if) my attention is required.
+*   As a user I want to be notified by email if my attention is required.

 ## <a id="secondary">Secondary Use Cases